Home values in The Buckeye State have increased by 15.5% in the last year. Real estate commissions too have reached record levels.

 |Survey Fees||Often paid by the buyer but can be negotiated|

 |Home Warranty Fee||Sellers pay the home warranty fee|

 |Home Inspection Fee||Generally paid by the buyer|

 » Seller Closing Costs in Ohio: Know the Exact Estimates

 How Much Are Closing Costs In Ohio?

-The amount of money you will spend on closings while selling your home in Ohio depends on a lot of factors such as realtors commissions, fees & taxes, mortgage payoff, etc.
+If you are concerned about how much are closing costs in Ohio then know that the amount of money you will spend on closings while selling your home in Ohio depends on a lot of factors such as realtors commissions, fees & taxes, mortgage payoff, etc.

 Selling a house in Ohio can be a little complicated, thus usually requires sellers to hire a realtor.
 But due to the hefty realtor commission sellers are moving away from the traditional full-service pathway.